Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 <picture><img alt="Here is X. Calm down Pythagoras" src="../../../_rsc/_img/memes/PythagoreanTheorem_findX.jpg" /></picture><br/><br/>

 Justified: abilities in exact sciences are no longer a prerequisite for applied programming.
-It's normal to neglect a sorting algorithm implementation (that a platform provides) rather than to write one's own or even comprehend/differentiate one.
+It's normal to neglect a triage algorithm implementation (that a platform provides) rather than to write one's own or even comprehend/differentiate one.

 ---------
 </details>